|Number of Traditional Undergraduates||1,071|

 Western Civilization and Culture I and II are taught by members of the Philosophy, Literature, and History departments.
 Some of these class sections are co-taught by members of these departments.
 The faculty also participate in a monthly interdisciplinary research and teaching colloquia.

 Additional Programs of Study information, clarification or description:

 As a distinguishing feature, most of the academic programs require one course exclusively dedicated to the dialogue between the discipline and the perspective of the Catholic Faith.
-These include Catholic Political Thought in Politics, Catholic Social teaching in Economics, Foundations of Psychology as a Human Science in Psychology, American Catholic History in History, Management and Ethics in Business, St. Thomas More in Literature, and Latin Church Fathers in Classics.
+These include Catholic Political Thought in Politics, Catholic Social teaching in Economics, Foundations of Psychology as a Human Science in Psychology, American Catholic History in History, Media Society, and the Church in Communications, Management and Ethics in Business, St. Thomas More in Literature, and Latin Church Fathers in Classics.
 Moreover, the dialogue with the Catholic tradition occurs throughout the coursework when appropriate to the subject matter at hand.

 Ave Maria University’s offerings reflect its identity as a liberal arts institution comprehensive in scope.
 All of these major offerings benefit from the strong foundation of the core curriculum.
-The combination of the major plus the core prepares students for engaging in today’s professional world, further graduate studies, as well as civic and political life.
+The integration of the major with the core prepares students for engaging in today’s professional world, further graduate studies, as well as civic and political life.

-Students may major in a variety of standard disciplines within the humanities, the natural sciences, the social sciences, and the fine arts as well as practical areas of study.
-In addition, the University offers a variety of interdisciplinary areas of study that assist students in forming “an organic vision of reality” as called for by Ex corde Ecclesiae.
+Students may major in a variety of standard disciplines within the humanities, natural sciences, social sciences, and fine arts, as well as practical areas of study.
+In addition, the University offers a variety of interdisciplinary areas of study that assist students in forming “an organic vision of reality” as called for by Ex Corde Ecclesiae.

 Does the local bishop (or other competent ecclesiastical authority) select or approve the appointment of your chaplain?